pouriya/restcommander/www/CONTRIBUTING.md

 ```shell
 cp restcommander-front-codes/* restcommander/www/
 ```
-Then go inside repository and make new branch with a name related to your work (for example `enhance-login-page-css`):
+Then go inside repository and make a new branch related to your work (for example `enhance-login-page-css`):
 ```shell
 cd restcommander
 git checkout -b enhance-login-page-css
 ```
-Finally, commit and push and make a PR from GitHub dashboard.
+Now you are ready to commit, push and make a PR.